kacevoid/kacevoid/README.md

 Howdy.
 I'm a semi-new developer with a ton of hardware, art, music production, and design experience.
 I actually had a life before coming back to computer science as an adult, but spent most of my adolescence playing at being a hardware hacker and digital troublemaker.

-Burned out and health nuked from being abused in the service industry, and failing miserably at most adult jobs, I turned back to beloved computers, thinking surely, learning to actually code will free me from my capitalist chains!
+Burned out and health nuked from being abused in the service industry, and a brief stint in the most cursed Help Desk, I turned back to beloved computers, thinking surely, learning to actually code will free me from my capitalist chains!
 But no, it wasn't meant to be.
+The tech industry is not okay.

 I came into a height of AI overhype, and an obvious tech bubble not quite yet popped, and FAANG dominance enforcing a dozen interviews while farming you for ideas.
-Not to mention the corporate co-opted open source scam going on around here.
+Not to mention the corporate co-opted open source scam going on around here, or all the hackers getting Fed'd up, firewalled, or jailed, leaving only the most annoying neo-liberal manageraial class vibe ruling.
+I'm good thanks.

 So I'm riding this out and learning the oldest, closest to the metal, and most reliable languages I can find, and dodging the new era of web obsession as best I can.

 I like to break things and put them back together.
-Expect reverse-engineering projects,
+Expect reverse-engineering projects, game demos, some assets and design plugins, linux nerdity, and ancient software revived.

 >*Updating* ...**80%**